- Joint Thematic Calls

 Xecs Call 3 RD&I areas

 For the 2022 Xecs Call, projects can be submitted in all areas of the ECS-SRIA.
 However, as some countries have specific priorities in terms of funding criteria, project managers and partners are strongly urged to review their Project Ideas with the Public Authorities concerned at an early stage to ensure that there is close alignment between the project goal and national priorities.

 Xecs Call 3 four steps

-Your participation in Xecs will flow through 4 phases:
+Your participation in Xecs will flow through 4 steps:

 - Step 1 - Project Idea Development

 - Step 2 - Consortium Building

-- Phase 3 - Project Submission and Evaluation
+- Step 3 - Project Submission and Evaluation

 - Step 4 - Project Management